cabgfx/autossl/README.md

 - Ruby 3.1 or higher
 - OpenSSL installed on your system
-- A pre-existing local CA (Certificate Authority) *— NOTE: This a temporary requirement, just to get v.0.1 out there — AutoSSL will soon handle this step, too.*
+- A pre-existing local CA (Certificate Authority) *— NOTE: This a temporary requirement, to allow v.0.1 to ship — soon, AutoSSL handles this step, too.*

 ## Installation